FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 =============

-The Extension Builder has already created sample documentation for your extension if you have :guilabel:`Generate documentation` enabled in the properties form.
+The Extension Builder has already created sample documentation for your extension if you have not enabled :guilabel:`Don't generate doc-template` in the properties form.

 .. _writing-documentation:

 Writing documentation
 ---------------------

+Now rename the sample folder :file:`Documentation.tmpl/` to :file:`Documentation/`.

 The generated documentation is written in the *reStructuredText* (reST) markup language with support for *Sphinx directives* and provides a typical